The Learning Loop

 Learn-Driven Development runs in five phases.
 Each one requires a specific thinking mode, clear inputs, and a clear output.
 Together they form the atomic unit of progress: a learning loop.
 Whether you're a team of ten or a solo builder, the structure is the same.

 - Decide.
-Double down, pivot, or abandon.
+Double down on the bet, pivot, or abandon.

 The output of one loop is the input to the next.